Information about deafness in children

 - Conductive hearing loss can often be temporary in nature, whereas sensorineural hearing loss is permanent.

-The impact of hearing loss on communication development
+The impact of deafness on communication development

 How technology and early intervention can help